Android-Academy-Global/fundamentals-2020-homework/workshop/workshop4.md

 ```
 ## TODO 4.2.1

 - Run test and see result.

+The test should fail.
+The red stage is completed.
-Proceed to next step.
+Proceed to the Green stage.

 ## TODO 4.2.2